-Individuals who abuse more than one substance (called polysubstance abuse) are at a higher risk of a complication resulting from drug use.
+Individuals who use more than one substance (called polysubstance abuse) are at a higher risk of a complication resulting from drug use.
 They may require a more specialized recovery program, as different substances affect the mind and body differently.
 Part of healing from addiction is understanding the unhealthy physical and mental effects that each substance produces.

 People are more likely to develop an addiction if they have gone through a traumatic experience, which often occurs in childhood and lingers into adulthood.
 Mental disorders also make people more susceptible to addiction.
 A long-term program is able to examine many facets of a person’s mental health, ensuring that each facet is properly diagnosed and treated.

 Ready to make a change?

 Call to speak with a treatment specialist.

 Many factors can influence a person’s recovery needs, such as the type of substance used, severity of addiction, and co-occurring mental disorders.
 The goal of a drug and alcohol rehab program is to prepare someone to live substance-free in the face of temptation, and this is unlikely to happen with only one type of treatment.